The Hungry Bites

 Jump to:

-You're in the grocery store trying to find a bottle of olive oil for this Greek salad (horiatiki) and then you see it.
+You're in the grocery store trying to find a good bottle of olive oil.
+You plan to make this simple olive oil bread dip and use some more for a Greek salad (horiatiki) and then you see it.
 There's a bottle saying unfiltered extra virgin olive oil and another one that says filtered.

 You're confused.
 What's the difference between the two?
 And which one is better?